BRB67/17uote3ollection/173Anatomy&Physiology/173Anatomy&Physiology.md

 	Kruse, D. H. ...
 Elf, P.(2017).
 Anatomy and Physiology.
 	Houston Tx: Open Stax

+1. As witten in Anatomy and Physiology
-1. "Though you may approach a course in anatomy and physiology strictly as a requirement for your field of study, the knowledge you gain in this course will serve you well in many aspects of your life"
+	>"Though you may approach a course in anatomy and physiology strictly  as a requirement for your field of study, the knowledge you gain in this course will serve you well in many aspects of your life"
+######	Numeric Translation:
+	¿208152178 ...